+Elastic structures are involved in a wide variety of behaviors and ecological functions.
+In many species the expandable, oftentimes semi-circular structures are involved in communication, both acoustically and visually (13,14).
+Such expandable structure may serve a function in mate attraction (14–17).
+In birds they might also be involved in thermoregulation and stem from respiratory adaptations (18).
+Monitor lizards and other reptiles have an inflatable gular cavity that aids in respiration (19) and may serve social functions (e.g., mate attraction).
+Many of these suggested functions remain empirically untested.
+There are also no detailed studies of dynamic shape and size variation of these inflatable biological structures.
+Here we show how focusing on elastic structures provides a first step towards a new layer of morphometry analyses, thus far mostly focused on skeletal, bony structures, which in turn can bridge knowledge gaps.

-in the case of laryngeal air sacs, there is a lack of empirical study with an added problem of the lack of data that help develop tools or falsify hypotheses, and this is despite a widely shared conviction of the theoretical importance of air sacs for bioacoustics and evolution of communication and language (13, 15, 20–22).
-In this paper we resolve this gap and provide a toolkit for tracking of elastic kinematics with I) a data archive for audiovisual recordings of siamang air sac during their singing, II) a computer vision approach for analyzing spherical biological structures and air sacs, and III) a proof of concept analyses linking air sac inflation with vocal acoustics.
-Our toolkit can enable the study of elastic biological structures in many more systems and give mechanistic clues to behavioral observation and therefore completely non-invasive approaches.
+In the particular case of laryngeal air sacs, there is a lack of tools and data that are needed for empirical research in this domain to thrive.
+This is not for a lack of interest and there seems to be a gap of methodological and theoretical knowledge when it comes to air sacs.
+For example, understanding the function and functioning of air sacs is widely accepted as relevant to understanding the evolution of animal communication, including human speech (13,15,20–22).
+In this paper we bridge this gap and provide a toolkit for tracking elastic kinematics via I) a data archive for audiovisual recordings of siamang air sac during their singing, II) a computer vision pipeline for analyzing spherical biological structures and air sacs, and III) proof of concept analyses linking air sac inflation with vocal acoustics.
+Our toolkit and proposed pipeline can enable the study of elastic biological structures in many more systems.
+They can provide indirect mechanistic insights via purely behavioral, non-invasive approaches.

-Small Asian Apes, The Siamang, and Laryngeal Air Sacs
+Small asian apes, the siamang, and laryngeal air sacs

-Small Asian Apes or gibbons (Hylobatidae) are genetically closely related to humans and other great apes (23).
-Like humans, they are highly vocal.
-Gibbons produce daily duetting songs to maintain and advertise pair bonds within an area, regulating their socially monogamous and territorial lifestyles.
-This singing is a loud affair and shows more diversity than is typically appreciated (24).
-The siamang, a remarkable gibbon species, have been observed to sing louder than 120 Decibels (25), thereby exceeding the vocalization ranges of most humans in terms of loudness, which is astonishing given human’s much larger body size.
-Important for our current purposes, the siamang have one of the largest and most visible laryngeal air sacs in extant primates relative to body size (22, 23, 26).
-This is a soft-walled cavity connected to the vocal tract just above the vocal folds and below the false vocal folds (26).
+Small asian apes or gibbons (Hylobatidae) are phylogenetically closely related to humans and other great apes (23).
+Like humans, they are highly vocal (24–28).
+Gibbons produce daily duetting songs to maintain and advertise pair bonds within an area, regulating their socially monogamous and territorial lifestyles (29).
+These vocalizations are produced at high intensities and show highly distinctive species specific traits (24).
+The siamang, also a gibbon species, can sing louder than 120 dB (30), thereby exceeding the vocalization ranges of most humans in terms of amplitude.
+Important for our current purposes, the siamang has one of the largest air sacs in extant primates relative to body size (22,23,31), and it is also the only species with a very visible semi-circular air sac.
+The air sac consists of a soft-walled cavity connected to the vocal tract just above the vocal folds and below the false vocal folds (31).
 The soft-wall cavity forms a membrane under tension and thereby can resonate and radiate sounds.
-The air sacs are inflated during, and possibly preparatory, to producing certain types of calls during singing, suggesting their supportive role in vocal production (21).
+The air sacs are inflated during, and possibly in preparation for certain types of calls during singing, suggesting their possible supportive role in vocal production (31,32).
+Some suggest (20,33,34) that air sacs inflate due to lung exhalation while closing the nasal and nostril passages, others hypothesize that the false vocal folds may close completely to redirect exhaled air into the air sac even when the upper air passages are open ((20), p.
+635 for a discussion).